Fergons/KIE/README.md

-# Key Information Extraction with LayoutML
+# Key Information Extraction with LayoutLM

-This repository contains source files for a project that focuses on key information extraction from forms/documents using LayoutML models.
+This repository contains source files for a project that focuses on key information extraction from forms/documents using LayoutLM models.

 ## Overview

 Extracting key information from various forms and documents is a common challenge.
-This project aims to automate this process using various models such as LayoutML.
+This project aims to automate this process using various models such as LayoutLM.

 ## Features